Cream Cheese Pumpkin Bars

 - In a small bowl, beat cream cheese, spices and remaining sugar until smooth.
 Beat in pumpkin and vanilla.
 Add eggs; beat on low speed just until blended.
 Pour over warm crust; sprinkle with reserved crumb mixture.

-- Bake 20-25 minutes or until a knife inserted near the center comes out clean and filling is set.
+- Bake 20-25 minutes or until a knife inserted in the center comes out clean and filling is set.
 Cool on a wire rack.
-Serve or refrigerate, covered, within 2 hours.
 Cut into bars.
-Yield: 2 dozen.
+Serve within 2 hours or refrigerate, covered.

 Blah!
 That is all I have to say.....never making again!

 Made these for a church potluck and they were gone in like 5 minutes.
 I was asked to share the recipe.I have made traditional pumpkin bars for years for my family and now these are their favorite.

 I didn't have cardamom on hand but made these anyway, was disappointed, not much flavor, half the pan went to waste, maybe cardamom would have made a big difference.

 Nov 15, 2013

 These were very good and I liked the change of using a little cardamom.
 Cardamom is a very expensive spice but it gives just the right flavor to these wonderful tasting bars.

 I've made these bars a couple of times, slightly tweaking the recipe each time, just because I can't help myself.
 As is it's fantastic, but I've also used mashed sweet potatoes and they're equally delicious.
 I've also eliminated the spices and used orange zest for a "cleaner" flavor and everyone loved that, too.
 Lots of options and they all taste great.

 I made these exactly as directed.
 MH loved them.
 I personally would prefer more spice and a dollop of whipped cream on top.
 Will be making for MH for Thanksgiving.
 I have to say that for 1 can of pumpkin you sure get more dessert than you would for a pie.
 Great for a crowd!